-When International Law Firm, became aware of just how widespread the problem of domestic violence is across all sections of society, it set about encouraging any staff affected to come forward so that appropriate support could be provided… Lorna Gavin, head of corporate responsibility, explains, “We used to view domestic violence as a community issue, something that affected individuals at the refuges we were supporting and investing in as part of our work to help reduce homelessness.
-It was only after we were introduced to CAADV, the Corporate Alliance Against Domestic Violence, that we realised just how widespread the problem is throughout society and therefore the extent to which it could be affecting our own workforce.”
+When International Law Firm, became aware of just how widespread the problem of domestic violence is across all sections of society, it set about encouraging any staff affected to come forward so that appropriate support could be provide.
+Lorna Gavin, head of corporate responsibility, explains, “We used to view domestic violence as a community issue, something that affected individuals at the refuges we were supporting and investing in as part of our work to help reduce homelessness.

-She adds, “One in four women and one in six men will be affected by domestic violence during their adult life.
-It’s all too easy for employers to assume their own people aren’t affected, but with statistics like that, nearly every organisation will have employees living with domestic violence.
+She adds, “One in four women and one in six men will be affected by domestic violence during their adult life, which means nearly every organisation will have employees living with domestic violence.
 With over 1,000 staff ourselves, we had to face the fact that more than 200 of our employees would be affected at some point in their lives, with perhaps a few dozen enduring violence at any one time.
-We can’t fix things at home directly, but we could get a proper policy and appropriate support in place to make anyone currently suffering feel safe about coming forward to ask for help.”
+We wanted to make anyone currently suffering feel safe about coming forward to ask for help.”

-“We joined CAADV and set about training HR and key managers how best to support staff affected by domestic violence, followed by receptionists and IT staff who were in a good position to deal with stalking and email harrassment,” says Lorna.
+ILF set about training HR and key managers on how best to support staff affected by domestic violence, followed by receptionists and IT staff who were in a good position to deal with stalking and email harassment.

-“When it comes to domestic violence a little knowledge can be a dangerous thing,” she continues.
-“As well as educating key staff how to spot the signs, ranging from performance and attendance issues to behaviour changes and physical signs of abuse, it was equally cruical that they didn’t inadvertently endanger victims by telling them to leave their partner without proper safety planning.
-That required having a clear process in place to ensure all staff knew what do if they thought or knew that a colleague was at risk.”
+“As well as educating key staff how to spot the signs, ranging from performance and attendance issues to behaviour changes and physical signs of abuse, it was equally crucial to have a clear process in place to ensure all staff knew what do if they thought or knew that a colleague was at risk.” said Lorna.